tedseb/RWTH-UKA-Pose-estimation/README.md

 	bash docker/into_docker.sh

 to create a session in the dev container.
+You can use Visual Studio code to develop on the project.
+The latest version contains configuration files for the remote container extension.
+Install Visual Studio code and inside run `ext install ms-vscode-remote.vscode-remote-extensionpack` to install the extension.
+Note that the docker container has to be running for this to work.
-I guess, we will use Visual Studio Code for the development, which is included in the dev image, so you can launch it with the `code` command.
-There you can spawn additional shells to run multiple processes.
-You can also run `terminator -l layout` to launch 4 terminals, where roscore (this one will error out, but that is fine, it is a relic from ros1) and htop are running by default.
+You can also run `terminator -l layout` to launch 4 terminals, where roscore and htop are running by default.
 You are now ready to develop on the software.
 The repository is mounted in the /trainerai folder, so all changes in there will be persistent on your host system.
 It is probably easiest to run the source control on your host system.
 Use `source trainerai.sh` to build the project and set the environment variables.
 To only run the build process, you can also use `colcon build`.
 An example is shown in the infrastructure folder on how to create a ros2 component.
 After building it, it can be run using the `ros2 run infrastructure camera` command.
 I will add a launch file later, so we can use launch files to orchestrate the nodes.